 ICU admission has not concluded until time t+AI

-LB is the lookback (or observation window), chosen for the model.
+LB is the lookback (or observation window) chosen for the model.
 It is addressed as a hyperparameter to tune.

-We refer to the set of values ST, PS, PWS, AI as a configuration when examining different models in the paper.
+We refer to the set of values ST, PS, PWS, AI as a “configuration” when examining different models in this paper.

 Evaluation

-We evaluated our models using Area Under the Receiver Operating Characteristics (AUC), conventionally used to evaluate such risk-prediction models.
-The drawback of evaluating AUC in Intervallic/notice models is that longer admissions are counted more times than shorter admissions, as these admissions appear in more prediction-windows.
+We evaluated our models using area under the receiver operating characteristics (AUC), which is conventionally used to evaluate such risk-prediction models.
+The drawback of evaluating AUC in intervallic/notice models is that longer admissions are counted more times than shorter admissions, as these admissions appear in more prediction windows.
 However, there is sense in evaluating the model in a way that gives each admission the same weight.
-For that we used Weighted AUC (WAUC), where every sample is weighted inversed proportionally to the number of samples (prediction windows) of that admission.
-The weights of all the predictions that belong to the same admission sums up to 1.
+For this we used weighted AUC (WAUC), where every sample is weighted inversely proportionally to the number of samples (prediction windows) of that admission.
+The weights of all the predictions that belong to the same admission sum up to 1.

-AUC: Evaluate all predicted time-windows evenly:
+AUC: Evaluate all predicted time windows evenly:

 AUC=t=0∞AUCt+AI+PWS×#Active_ICUst+AIs=0∞#Active_ICUss+AI

-AUCt+AI+PWS- AUC measure for predictions done at time t for the outcomes at time t+AI+PWS
+AUCt+AI+PWS- AUC measure for predictions made at time t for the outcomes at time t+AI+PWS

 #Active_ICUst+AI-Number of non-concluded ICUs at time t+AI.
-It's the number of predictions done at time t for the outcomes at time t+AI+PWS
+It's the number of predictions made at time t for the outcomes at time t+AI+PWS

 WAUC: Evaluate all predictions, ICU normalized: